MASWE-0020: Improper Encryption

 Impact¶

-Loss of Confidentiality: Weak encryption may enable attackers to decipher and obtain sensitive information, resulting in unauthorized exposure and possible data breaches.
+- Loss of Confidentiality: Improper encryption may enable attackers to decipher and obtain sensitive information, resulting in unauthorized exposure and possible data breaches.

-Loss of Integrity: Weak encryption can compromise the integrity of data, allowing adversaries to alter or manipulate the information without detection.
+- Loss of Integrity: Improper encryption can compromise the integrity of data, allowing adversaries to alter or manipulate the information without detection.

 Mode of Introduction¶